Saving a Search

 Once the search has been saved, a green success alert will show up at the top of the screen letting you know the search was correctly saved.
 If the alert is red, something likely went wrong and you'll need to re-save the search.

-All saved searches can be accessed by clicking on the green "Saved Searches" text in the top-right corner of the search page.
+All saved searches can be accessed by clicking "Saved Searches" above the Search Bar.

-Under the list of saved searches created hover over "...More" and additional options will become available.
+Under the list of saved searches created hover over the ellipsis button and selecting "Lock" from the drop-down.
 When locking a previously unlocked search, you will also be given the option to include families and/or designate review sets.

 More tips for saved searches: